-They are designed for the realities of life, with speed and flexibility to match.
-You can prepare them with any cheese you have hiding in the drawer, get rid of that half a bell pepper before it becomes tragic, and stir in greens without anyone feeling like they’re being punished.
-The trick to this is just a simple ratio, a hot oven, and making sure you don’t overfill the cups (the first time I did, they puffed up like soufflés and then sank into little craters, which was funny, but mildly annoying).
+They are made based on real life, with an emphasis on speed and flexibility.
+Use any cheese you have in the drawer, toss in that half a bell pepper before it gets too tragic, and mix in some greens without anyone feeling like they are being punished.
+The secret is a good ratio to the cups, hot oven, and not overfilling the cups.
+(My first ones puffed up like soufflés then all sank into little craters, which was funny but a bit annoying.)

 Contents

-- What it is: Mini baked frittata-style egg cups with cheese, vegetables, and optional meat, designed to be keto-friendly and meal-prep sturdy.
+- Keto Egg Muffin Cups, fast: Mini baked frittata-style egg cups with cheese, vegetables, and optional meat, designed to be keto-friendly and meal-prep sturdy.

 - Why it works: A dependable egg-to-dairy ratio keeps them tender; pre-cooking watery fillings prevents weeping and sponginess.